 I create flexible and adaptive “Biophilia” wall-sculpture/ installations out of acorn tops filled with paint and other material, mounted on brass rods.
 Appearing as bouncing dots of color, projected at different depths on the wall, these multi-dimensional “paintings” play with shape, color theory, microscopic and macroscopic perspectives—and transform with light and shadow.

-Biophilia is a metaphor for humanity.
-Each Biophilia (acorn top filled with material) represents the individual and his/her/their inherent beauty—complete on its own.
+Biophilia is a metaphor for interconnectedness.
+Each Biophilia (acorn top filled with material) represents an individual, beautiful and complete on its own.
 A group of Biophilia represents the synergy of a community as a whole.

 Acorns, as seeds, are symbols of growth and unlimited potential.
 Just as one seed can grow into a massive oak that can plant a whole forest, the acorn teaches us about our own potential and what/ how/ who we share with the world.
 Through this metaphor, Biophilia provides a reminder of this relationship and our interconnectedness with our larger community and world.

 “Biophilia” wall-sculptures are the result of my journey to take my paintings out of the confines of traditional square and rectangular canvases.
 I found paint filled acorn tops to be the perfect vehicle to transcend the omnipresent dot patterns in my paintings, indicative of space and time—and transform them into expansive, multi-dimensional murmurations of color and shadow—like coordinates on a three-dimensional grid.